 Direct carrier billing (DCB) is traditionally and primarily associated with billing both digital and recently physical content through mobile phones.
-This, of course, has its reason as the number of mobile users is predicted to reach 4.77 billion by the end of 2017, and to soar to 5.07 billing by 2019.
+This, of course, has its reason as the number of mobile users is predicted to reach 4.77 billion by the end of 2017, and to soar to 5.07 billion by 2019.
 In our sphere, this translates to 70 percent of the world’s population have a potential payment method in their pocket, every day.
 However, the attraction of the payment method goes beyond.

 Although according to the stats of known source eMarketer, mobile accounted for more than 63% of the entire digital spend in 2016, one of the clear advantages of DCB is that merchants can offer the billing option across a range of connected devices, including phones (smartphones and feature phones), computers, tablets, and Smart TVs.

 The Gaming industry, already worth 32 billion USD last year, remains to continuously balloon.
 Data volume of global online gaming traffic anticipated to rise from 915 petabytes per month 2016 is to 10,147 in 2021, a figure sheer inapprehensible, but not ignorable.